mnowott/pi_hotspot_wlan_setter/README.md

 ### Change app port

-If you change the app port in `hotspot-ui.service`, also update `APP_PORT` in `scripts/captive-portal.sh` so iptables redirects to the correct port.
+If you change the app port in `hotspot-ui.service`, also update `APP_PORT` in `scripts/captive-portal.sh` so iptables redirects to the right port.

 ### Change user / paths